Calling (B'z song)

-Calling is the twenty-second single by B'z, released on July 9, 1997.
-This song is one of B'z many number-one singles in Oricon chart.
+"Calling" is the twenty-second single by B'z, released on July 9, 1997.
+This song is one of B'z many number-one singles on the Oricon chart.
 The song was used as a theme of TV drama Glass Mask, an adaptation of the famous shōjo manga of the same name.
 It sold 1,000,020 copies according to Oricon.